Top 5 Devastating Mistakes People Make With Disability Insurance | How To Avoid These Mistakes And Make The Right Decision On This Important Insurance

 Purchasing disability insurance, or any insurance, is not like shopping for a car.
 You can’t stop at dealer XYZ and see what the price of a car is, and then go to dealer ABC and see if you can get the car for $5,000 less.
 Purchasing disability insurance doesn’t work that way.

 Premiums are set by the states and the carriers.
 Agents have no bearing or influence on them.
-They can’t discount, and agent incentives to you are against the law.
+They can’t discount, and agent incentives to do so are against the law.

-When you shop around, you are treating disability insurance as though it is a commodity like bread, gas, and milk.
+When you shop around, you are treating disability insurance as a commodity like bread, gas, and milk.
 You erroneously equate the value of disability insurance to the premium cost only.
 In our opinion, the premium cost is actually a third of the value, at most.

 How To Avoid Mistake #1

 There are 3 ways to avoid this disability insurance mistake.
 You can:

 - Research all the options available and figure it out,